itsHaseebSaeed/Solidity-GBYouth-BlockchainTraining-2023/README.md

 Welcome to the "Solidity-GBYouth-BlockchainTraining-2023" repository.
 This repository contains all the lab exercises, notes, and associated resources used for the "High Impact Skills Development Program for GB Youth" at Gilgit, July 2023.

-Note: Live demo codes can be found (here)[[Solidity-Remix-Demo-GBYouth-BlockchainTraining-2023](https://github.com/itsHaseebSaeed/Solidity-Remix-Demo-GBYouth-BlockchainTraining-2023)]
+Note: Live demo codes can be found at [Solidity-Remix-Demo-GBYouth-BlockchainTraining-2023](https://github.com/itsHaseebSaeed/Solidity-Remix-Demo-GBYouth-BlockchainTraining-2023)

 ## Course Description